argparse4j/argparse4j/README.txt

 To see how to use argparse4j, see http://argparse4j.sourceforge.net/

-There are still missing features which exist in argparse but not in argparse4j, such as mutual exclusion group.
-On the other hand, there are also new features only exist in argparse4j.
+There are still missing features which exist in argparse but not in argparse4j, but there are also new features which only exist in argparse4j.

 Here is a summary of features: